shixiaoquan/reactnavigation.org.cn/docs/Views.md

 ---
-id: navigation-views
+ id: Views
-title: Navigation views
+title: Views
-sidebar_label: Navigation views
+sidebar_label: Views
 ---

+# Views

 Navigation views are presentation components that take a [`router`](/docs/api/routers) and a [`navigation`](/docs/navigators/navigation-prop) prop, and can display several screens, as specified by the `navigation.state`.